 In her 1970s song Big Yellow Taxi, Joni Mitchell sings “…don't it always seem to go, that you don't know what you got till it's gone”.
-This line summarizes the impact of telecom companies quite nicely.
+This line summarises the impact of telecom companies quite nicely.
 We are so used to being almost permanently online that we don’t really appreciate what we have and do not really know what to do when we’re not.
 But behind this what we have come to consider as a basic need obviously lies an enormous infrastructure of hard- and software that keeps us connected.
 And it’s telecom companies that provide this basic service.
 In this article we discuss the value of telecom companies from an impact-risk-return perspective; how they contribute to our transition themes and why it could make sense to invest in them.

 Cohesion and social empowerment